 For some of the most commonly asked questions and their answers, take a look below before shopping for your new shower faucet set.

-Q: How long can I expect my shower faucet to last?
+Q. How long can I expect my shower faucet to last?

-Q: What is hard water buildup?
+Q. What is hard water buildup?

-Q: Can I install a shower faucet by myself, or do I need a plumber?
+Q. Can I install a shower faucet by myself, or do I need a plumber?

 This depends heavily on your plumbing experience, the current configuration and quality of your plumbing system, and your desired post-installation shower configuration.
 Assuming that you have a basic knowledge of plumbing, a relatively new plumbing system, and you want to replace your existing system with a similar style, then you should have everything you need to do the job yourself.

-However, if you aren’t quite sure what you are doing or you want to make big changes to your shower configuration, it would be a good idea to hire a plumber.
+However, if you aren’t quite sure what you are doing or you want to make big changes to your shower configuration, it might be a good idea to hire a plumber.
 Additionally, most shower faucets will indicate whether they are simple to install or if they require a plumber for installation.